mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## U1 Representative

-The U1 Representative swill act as liaison between the U1 students and the Executive Council; represent the views of the Ul students at meetings of the Executive Council; hold a meeting of the Ul students when necessary; serve on the University Academic Committee (UAC) as Vice-Chairperson; serve as the Vice-Chair of the Executive Council.
+The U1 Representative will act as liaison between the U1 students and the Executive Council; represent the views of the Ul students at meetings of the Executive Council; hold a meeting of the Ul students when necessary; serve on the University Academic Committee (UAC) as Vice-Chairperson; serve as the Vice-Chair of the Executive Council.

 ## Vice-President Sustainability

-The Vice-President Sustainability will be responsible for ensuring events and activities of CSUS are carried out in a sustainble fashion, determining how to maximise sustainability while minising cost; be responsible for promoting sustainability amongst the constituency; and create and promote sustainability events in conjunction with Vice-President Events.
+The Vice-President Sustainability will be responsible for ensuring events and activities of CSUS are carried out in a sustainble fashion, determining how to maximise sustainability while minising cost, be responsible for promoting sustainability amongst the constituency, and create and promote sustainability events in conjunction with Vice-President Events.

 ## Vice-President Diversity

-The Vice-President Diversity will be responsible promoting racial diversity and gender equity for CSUS; act as a liason to other diversity bodies outside of the university; and otherwise improve equity and respectfulness amongst the constituency however he/she sees fit.
+The Vice-President Diversity will be responsible promoting racial diversity and gender equity for CSUS, act as a liason to other diversity bodies outside of the university, and otherwise improve equity and respectfulness amongst the constituency.

 ## Vice-President Events

-The Vice-President Events will manage all events or delegating responsibility to manage events carried out by CSUS; minimise cost of events; and promote events.
+The Vice-President Events will manage all events or delegate responsibility to manage events carried out by CSUS, should an event not be handled by another member of CSUS, minimise cost of events, and promote events.

 ## Meetings of the Executive Council

 Quorum for a Regular meeting of CSUS Executive Council is four members and quorum for online interactions, where relevant, is six members.
-Each member of the Executive Council has a single vote, except for the President who votes only to break a tie.
+Each member of the Executive Council has a single vote, and the president decides the course of action in the instance of a tie.

-In case of an emergency, the President may call a special meeting at any time, provided that four fifths of executives are present, or upon the signing of a waiver of notice by all executives.

 ## Powers of Assembly